 - 6 cups apples, peeled if desired, cored and cut into chunks

 - 1 tablespoon water

 - 1 stick cinnamon

 - ¾ cup raspberries, fresh or frozen

-- Place apples and water in a heavy saucepan and stir over medium-high heat until the water is bubbling.
+- Place apples, cinnamon stick and water in a heavy saucepan and stir over medium-high heat until the water is bubbling.

 - Add raspberries and stir.

 - Remove from heat and allow to sit for 3 minutes.